kkrruumm/void-install-script/README.md

 This installer only supports x86_64-efi.
 I currently have no plans to support anything else.

-The base-system metapackage should be chosen in *most* scenarios, though using base-container provides a slightly more minimal install.

 If you have found this script useful, do star this repository!

 # Contributing